UtkarshPathrabe/Building-Applications-with-React-and-Redux---Pluralsight/Practice Questions.md

 C. A function that takes state and an action and returns state.
 D. An object that serializes actions
 Answer: `A function that takes state and an action and returns state.`

+Q25.
+When is Enzyme’s mount function useful?
+A. When you don’t need the DOM
+B. When you want to minimize memory use
+C. When you want to maximize test speed
+D. When you want to test React component interactions
+Answer: `When you want to test React component interactions`

+Q26.
+What is forbidden in a Redux Reducer?
+A. Side-effects
+B. Performing arithmetic
+C. Copying data
+D. Calling other functions
+Answer: `Side-effects`